AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-03-0.md

 ## Reports

-- While opening a Report for a map, the Filters panel experiences delayed loading or does not load at all.
-(GUIDES-39385)
+- While opening a Report for a map, there is a delay in the loading of the Filters panel (GUIDES-39385)

 ## Review